-UK PM Boris Johnson returns to face growing virus divisions
+Boris Johnson returns to face growing virus divisions in UK

 “The British public have made great sacrifices to make the lockdown work,” he wrote.
 “They deserve to be part of an adult conversation about what comes next.”

-Despite the toll, which saw another 813 virus-related deaths announced Saturday, some in Britain are growing impatient with the restrictions, which have brought much of the economy and daily life to a halt.
-Road traffic has begun to creep up after plummeting when the lockdown first was imposed, and some businesses have begun to reopen after implementing social-distancing measures.
+But Johnson’s government, facing criticism for being too slow to impose the lockdown, appears in no hurry to end it.
+Raab said there would be no dramatic sudden change to the restrictions.

+“We won’t just have this binary easing up of measures.
+We will end up moving to a new normal,” he told the BBC.
+“We need to take a sure-footed step forward which protects life but also preserves our way of life.
+So we are very focused on doing the homework that can allow us to do that.”

-Scientists say the U.K. has reached the peak of the pandemic but is not yet out of danger.
+Scientists say the U.K. has reached the peak of the pandemic but isn’t yet out of danger.
 The number of people hospitalized with COVID-19 is declining and the number of daily deaths peaked on April 8.

 But with hundreds of new deaths announced each day, some health experts say Britain could eventually have the highest virus death toll in Europe.